jonhoo/hasmail/README.md

 # Configuration #

-hasmail looks in `~/.config/hasmail` and expects a file in simple INI syntax.
+hasmail looks for `~/.hasmailrc` and expects a file in simple INI syntax.
 The configuration file consists of (currently) one global option and one or more accounts, each with multiple fields.

 ## Global fields ##